All pages

 Specific "-1" statement id value

-Since MariaDB server version 10.2, value -1 (0xFFFFFFFF) can be used to indicate to use the last statement prepared on current connection if no COM_STMT_PREPARE has fail since.
+Value -1 (0xFFFFFFFF) can be used to indicate to use the last statement prepared on current connection if no COM_STMT_PREPARE has failed since.

 This permit pipelining :

-In case COM_STMT_PREPARE returns an error, COM_STMT_EXECUTE will return an error that statement id -1 is unknown.
+In case COM_STMT_PREPARE returns an error, COM_STMT_EXECUTE returns an error that statement ID -1 is unknown.
 This permits to avoid much of the network latency.

 Flag